Parma: Sport

-Parma Calcio 1913, founded in 2015, is a Serie B (second division) football club.
+Parma Calcio 1913, founded in 2015, is a Serie A (first division) football club.
 It replaced Parma F.C., which went bankrupt in 2015.
 It plays in the city's Stadio Ennio Tardini, which opened in 1923 and seats up to 23,000.

 Parma's other sport team is the rugby union club Zebre which competes in Pro14, one of the top rugby competitions in the world.
 Parma also is home to two rugby union teams in the top national division, Overmach Rugby Parma and SKG Gran Rugby.

 Parma Panthers is the Parma American football team which provided the basis for John Grisham's book Playing for Pizza.
 Stadio Sergio Lanfranchi is the ground of rugby and American football teams.

 Pallavolo Parma and Parma Baseball are other sports teams in the city.
 Nino Cavalli Stadium is a baseball stadium located in Parma.
 It is the home stadium of Parma Baseball of the Italian Baseball League.